alandipert/alan-emacs.d/README.md

 ### Prepare

-* Emacs 24, GUI or CLI, on Mac or Linux
+* Emacs 24, GUI or CLI, on Linux
   * For obtaining Emacs, see https://github.com/technomancy/emacs-starter-kit

 ### Install